Shenharo/blueprints-updater/README.md

 **[ 🇺🇸 English | [🇻🇳 Tiếng Việt](README_vi.md) ]**

-**Blueprints Updater** is a Home Assistant integration that allows you to automatically track and update your installed blueprints (**Automations**, **Scripts**, and **Template Entities**) from their original source URLs.
-It works just like a native `update` entity, providing notifications and a one-click update button when a new version of a blueprint is detected.
+**Blueprints Updater** keeps your Home Assistant setup up-to-date by automatically tracking and updating your installed blueprints (Automations, Scripts, and Template Entities).
+It integrates seamlessly as a native update entity, giving you peace of mind with one-click updates directly from your dashboard.

 ---

 ## Features

 - **Feels like a native feature**: Integrates seamlessly with Home Assistant, working just like official or HACS updates.
 You'll get standard update entities on your dashboard, making it easy to stay up-to-date with a single click or bulk update all blueprints at once.
 - **Safety first with automatic backups**: Every update is validated for YAML syntax and version compatibility before being applied.
-The integration also maintains rotating backups, and the update process is designed to be highly reliable-your files won't be corrupted even in the event of a power outage or system crash.
+The integration also maintains rotating backups, and the update process is designed to be highly reliable.
+Your files won't be corrupted even in the event of a power outage or system crash.
 - **Set it and forget it**: Enable auto-updates and let the system do the work for you.
 It automatically backs up your current blueprint, downloads the new version, and notifies you exactly which blueprints were updated.
 - **Efficient change detection**: Instead of constant downloads, it uses SHA256 hashing and ETag headers to pull data only when an actual change is detected.
 This saves bandwidth and keeps your system performing at its best.
 - **Broad source support**: Whether a blueprint is hosted on GitHub, GitHub Gist, or shared on the Home Assistant Community Forum, this updater handles it accurately.